2026 PE Buyer Preferences: What Private Equity Funds Are Targeting in Accounting Practices Right Now

 Ashley-Kincaid | June 25, 2026

 Private equity continues to reshape the CPA firm M&A landscape in 2026.
-With multiple funds in active deployment, understanding exactly what PE buyers are seeking — and how timing intersects with fund cycles — has never been more important for maximizing your EBITDA multiples.
+With multiple funds in active deployment phases, understanding exactly what PE buyers are seeking — and how timing intersects with fund cycles — has never been more important for maximizing your EBITDA multiples.

 1. What Private Equity Funds Are Prioritizing in 2026

-High Percentage of Recurring Revenue Buyers heavily favor practices with 70%+ recurring or reoccurring revenue (core assurance, advisory retainers, CAS, outsourced CFO services).
-This directly supports stronger multiple arbitrage opportunities.
+High Percentage of Recurring Revenue Buyers heavily favor practices with 70%+ recurring or reoccurring revenue, including core assurance, advisory retainers, CAS, and outsourced CFO services.
+Predictable revenue supports stronger cash flows for debt service and creates clear multiple arbitrage opportunities when the firm is integrated into a larger platform.
+See our article on engagement type mix.

-Robust Adjusted EBITDA Margins Most funds target 25%+ post-normalization margins, with premium valuations (often 4.0x–5.5x+) reserved for firms consistently above 28–30%.
+Robust Adjusted EBITDA Margins Most funds target 25%+ post-normalization margins.
+Premium valuations (often 4.0x–5.5x+ and higher) are reserved for firms that consistently deliver 28–30%+ margins after reasonable adjustments.
+Clean, well-documented add-backs are essential.

-Client Retention and Concentration Retention rates above 90% are table stakes.
-Single-client concentration above 10–12% typically triggers valuation discounts.
+Strong Client Retention and Low Concentration Retention rates above 90–95% are now table stakes.
+Single-client concentration above 10–12% typically triggers meaningful valuation discounts or higher earn-out requirements.
+Buyers want diversified, sticky client bases.
+See our article on client retention trends.

 2. Current Deal Structures Preferred by PE Buyers